PK284/Chrun-Prediction/README.md

 ## Dataset

 The dataset used for this project consists of customer information, including demographics, usage patterns, and the churn label.
-The dataset is stored in the file `churn_dataset.csv` (or mention the actual file name if different).
+The dataset is stored in the file `churn_dataset.csv`

 ## Dependencies